2001–02 Louisville Cardinals men's basketball team: EA Sports Exhibition

 On October 31, 2001, Louisville played the EA Sports All-Stars in an exhibition game at Freedom Hall.
-The Cardinals won 81-63 and this was the debut for new head coach Rick Pitino.
+The Cardinals won 81–63 and this was the debut for new head coach Rick Pitino.

 Regular season

-The Cardinals finished the regular season with a record of 17–11, including an 8-8 conference record an appearances in two tournaments.
+The Cardinals finished the regular season with a record of 17–11, including an 8–8 conference record and appearances in two tournaments.
 Their longest winning streak included an eight-game winning streak and their longest losing streak was a three-game losing streak.

 Postseason and Tournaments

 During the postseason, the Cardinals played in the Conference USA tournament and the National Invitation Tournament.

 In the CUSA tournament, the Cardinals defeated Texas Christian 110–86 on March 5, 2002, but were defeated by Marquette the next day with a score of 84–76.

-On March 12, the team starts the NIT Tournament by defeating Princeton 66–65, but were defeated by Temple 65-62 a week later, finishing the Cardinal's season with an overall record of 19–13.
+On March 12, the team starts the NIT Tournament by defeating Princeton 66–65 but were defeated by Temple 65–62 a week later, finishing the Cardinal's season with an overall record of 19–13.
 Their game against Princeton was won by a banked jumper by Reece Gaines with 5.3 seconds left in the game.